 Business License – This certifies the professional you’re working with.
 Not only does it give you certain rights as a customer, it also allows you to know they’re following regulations.
 Business licenses are granted through the state government and should be shown to the customer upon request.

-Contractor’s License – Much like the master’s license, the contractor’s licenses is acquired through the Virginia DPOR.
+Contractor’s License – Much like the master’s license, the contractor’s license is acquired through the Virginia DPOR.
 This license is important for any person wanting to work in the trade industry.
 It certifies their knowledge of working with clients on a day-to-day basis.
 Customers should also be able to see a contractor’s license before progressing with a service.

 Insurance is what sets apart a distinguished business from a fraudulent start-up.
 It’s important for HVAC businesses to hold different types of insurance that not only protects themselves, but also their clients.
 These types of insurances include commercial auto, professional liability, and HVAC inland marine coverage.
 Commercial auto helps to keep work vehicles covered on an everyday basis.
 Meanwhile, professional liability and HVAC inland marine cover tools, equipment and overall service.
 At Blazer Heating and Air, our team holds all these policies and more.
 Not only do we want our employees to be protected, but we also want our customers to be safe.

 Access to Sufficient Materials